 A team member(s) and/or robot(s) cannot be shared between teams.

-Maximum team size is 4 members for RoboCupJunior Soccer and Rescue leagues and 5 members for OnStage leagues for RoboCupJunior Montreal, 2018.
+The maximum team size is 4 members for RoboCupJunior Soccer and Rescue leagues and 5 members for OnStage leagues for RoboCupJunior 2023, Bordeaux, France.

-Minimum age is 12 RoboCupJunior Montreal, 2018.
-From RCJ 2018 there will be no division between the primary and secondary age categories:
+The minimum age is 14 RoboCupJunior 2023.
+From RCJ 2018 there is no division between the primary and secondary age categories:

-The plan is to bring the minimum age to the international events to 14-year-old by 2020.
+The plan is to bring the minimum age of international events to 14-year-old.

 2017 (Japan) – was 11-year-old